📚Order your Sycamore Park Elementary yearbook! 📚

 Mrs Abel’s kids practice our social skills of being flexible by exploring putty, play dough to, and kinetic sand. #ThePark

-4 days ago, James Dugger
+about 1 month ago, James Dugger

 A young boy in a red shirt reaches into a clear bin filled with stretchy white slime.
 His hands are covered in the gooey substance, which strings between his fingers as an adult assists him.
 A bottle of glue and a "Good Job" sticker are on the table.